Naby KeitaGuinean Footballer

 Keita scored six goals and made five assists in 37 games in all competitions in the 2017-18 season.

 Liverpool FC officially unveiled Keita as their new signing on 27 June 2018.

 Keita put pen to paper on a long-term deal to become their second signing of the 2018 summer transfer window.

-The African star was handed the number eight to become the first player to occupy the shirt number since Steven Gerrard left Liverpool FC for LA Galaxy in the 2015 summer transfer window.
+The midfielder was handed the number eight shirt to become the first player to occupy the shirt number since Steven Gerrard left Liverpool FC for LA Galaxy in the 2015 summer transfer window.

 “When he came in, I looked at him and said, ‘wow’ because he is a legend.
 He is somebody who always showed respect, who gave his all on the pitch, somebody who is loved here.

 “If somebody like that gives you his shirt number, it’s not to play around with, it is to try and do as much as he did – that’s my motivation.”

 On the role that Jurgen Klopp and Sadio Mane played in the transfer, Naby added: “I chose Liverpool because it is a team I watched often – and I also spoke a lot about it with Sadio [Mane].
 He told me a lot about the team and the club.